PC AB January 2023

 2.2.
 You accept these terms either by counter-signing our engagement letter or by continuing to instruct us.
 No other terms (including for example, any terms that you include or refer to on a purchase order sent to us) will apply to our work for you.

 2.3.
 Our agreement with you will be governed by, and interpreted in accordance with, Swedish law.
 Any dispute between you and us in relation to the agreement will be dealt with exclusively by the Swedish courts.

 2.4.
 If any of these terms is found to be invalid or unenforceable for any reason, the term in question will be considered deleted and the remainder of the terms will continue unaffected.
 If the invalidity or unenforceability affects only a part of a term, the relevant part of the term will be deleted and the remainder of that term together with the other terms will continue unaffected.

 3. OUR SERVICES

 3.1.
-We will provide our services to that standard of skill and care that would reasonably be expected of a professional firm of our standing and reputation.
+We will provide our services to the best of our capability and that standard of skill and care that would reasonably be expected of a professional firm of our standing and reputation.
 Our primary duty is to protect the interests of our clients.

 3.2.
 In providing our services:

 (a) we are entitled to assume that any person identified or referred to in our engagement letter with you (whether or not identified by name) as being authorised to give instructions on your behalf is so authorised; and

 (b) we may execute on your behalf any documents that are reasonably necessary in order to fulfil your instructions and, unless we have acted with intent or gross negligence, you will indemnify us against any loss or damage that we incur as a result of so doing.